H.R.2048 - USA FREEDOM Act of 2015114th Congress (2015-2016)

 Subjects property used or intended to be used to commit or to facilitate the commission of a maritime navigation offense to civil forfeiture.

-Modifies the definition of "federal crime of terrorism" to include such offenses.
+Includes such offenses within the definition of "federal crime of terrorism."